-Operations: Specific decisions on Philanthropy are made both during the biannual PAA Convention where delegates bring specific projects for consideration, as well as by PAA’s Philanthropic Committee.
+Specific decisions on Philanthropy are made both during the biannual PAA Convention where delegates bring specific projects for consideration, as well as by PAA’s Philanthropic Committee.
 All decisions and awards are made in strict confidence or as specific situations dictate.
-The Committee (which consists of an elected Chair, and 6 elected or appointed trustees, see PAA Bylaws for specifics…) considers recommends develops or partners and educates the PAA membership in giving to worthy causes in Crete, Greece and the US.
+The Committee (which consists of an elected Chair, and 6 elected or appointed trustees) considers, recommends, develops or partners and educates the PAA membership in giving to worthy causes in Crete, Greece and the US.

 The George Paterakis Philanthropic Endowment Fund: Specifically to the George Paterakis Philanthropic Endowment, all income generated shall stay at the PAA National Level.
 Annually, the Philanthropic Committee shall propose one or more specific projects with Philanthropic focus in Crete or the US, to the PAA Board of Directors for their approval.
 These specific Projects shall be executed within the calendar year and shall be named after the late benefactor George Paterakis and shall be appropriately profiled in the KPHTH magazine.